Snapchat/login-kit-sample/android/README.md

 }
 ```

-2. Open up your applications build.gradle at App level (not project level) and add the following code block in the dependencies section.
+2. Open up your applications build.gradle at App level (/android/app/build.gradle) and add the following code block in the dependencies section.

 ```
 dependencies {